quantumomid/blockchain/SmartContractUpdated/README.md

 compile.js:
 - Adding expected JSON formatted input, specifying the language, sources, and outputSelection
 - Updating the export to provide the expected JSON formatted output

+Inbox.test.js:
+- Updating the import to destructure the abi (formerly the interface) and the evm (bytecode)
+- Change code accordingly with above bullet point (compare with Inbox.test.js from SmartContract if need be)

+deploy.js:
+-